golang-leipzig/golang-leipzig.github.io/content/posts/meetup-40-invitation.md

 Happy 2024!
 For meetup #40 on Tuesday [Jan 30, 2023 19:00
-CET](https://www.meetup.com/leipzig-golang/events/298481328/) we are thrilled to have [Bill Kennedy](https://www.ardanlabs.com/instructors/bill-kennedy/), Gopher Pioneer and Managing Partner at [Ardanlabs](https://www.ardanlabs.com/) joining us to talk about *Domain Driven, Data Oriented Design*.
+CET](https://www.meetup.com/leipzig-golang/events/298481328/) we are thrilled to have [Bill Kennedy](https://twitter.com/goinggodotnet), Gopher Pioneer and Managing Partner at [Ardan Labs](https://www.ardanlabs.com/) joining us to talk about *Domain Driven, Data Oriented Design*.

 Domain driven design has been *tackling complexity in the heart of software*